zeruhur/loner/en/wip/steel_and_sorcery.md

    - *"Bearer of Cursed Knowledge"* with a *Supernatural Entity*.
    - *"Traitor to the Throne"* with a ruling kingdom.

+Each faction or force has a **Reputation Track**, starting as **Neutral**.
+As the character interacts with them, tags are assigned to denote their standing.

 #### Interaction Between Morality and Reputation

 Morality and Reputation can influence each other:

 1. **Reputation Impact**: A Morality Tag might alter how factions perceive the character.
-For example:
-   - *"Merciful Executioner"* could lead a benevolent faction to tag the character as *"Worthy of Trust"* but a cruel faction to tag them as *"Weak."*
+For example: *"Merciful Executioner"* could lead a benevolent faction to tag the character as *"Worthy of Trust"* but a cruel faction to tag them as *"Weak."*
 2. **Moral Dilemmas**: Reputation might pressure the character into actions that conflict with their morality.
-For example:
-   - A faction demands the character burn a sacred grove to prove loyalty, challenging their *"Guardian of the Forest"* Morality Tag.
+For example: A faction demands the character burn a sacred grove to prove loyalty, challenging their *"Guardian of the Forest"* Morality Tag.

 ### Heroic Feats